laxleary/EPA_Categories/README.md

 # EPA Categories

 The files in this repository can be used to identify membership in the EPA New Chemical Categories (NCC) for chemicals of interest using the NCC profiler as implemented in the OECD QSAR Toolbox v4.6.
 This README outlines how to use the functions provided herein, including how to set up a repository for use, format inputs, and apply functions.

 ## Repository Setup

+The package ncc_categories can be used as a standalone module or installed in a Python instance or virtual environment.

+### Stand-alone Module

-In order to use this code in an independent repository, the file and folder structure must be preserved for  [data/raw/epa_categories.xml](data/raw/epa_categories.xml) and [categories.py](categories.py).
+In order to use this code as a standalone module, the file and folder structure must be preserved for  [data/raw/epa_categories.xml](data/raw/epa_categories.xml) and [categories.py](categories.py).
 Thus, there should be a folder with the following contents:

         ├── categories.py
         ├──data